28 février 2006

 "We should look for someone to eat and drink with before looking for something to eat and drink" Epicurus

 Some time ago, I took part in a "food group" to taste a new range of sauces.
 My mission was to cook their mango curry in every single way I could think of.
 I was handed a tall bottle containing a beautiful bright orange sauce.
 My hopes were high but the poor industrially processed sauce fell short of expectations: it was a plain dull and sour kind of ketchupy magma.
-What a disappointment!
+What a...
+[Lire la suite]

 10 février 2006